TIPS FROM A REAL BRIDE-TURNED-TRAVEL AGENT

 HOW TO ACTUALLY FIND THE RIGHT PHOTOGRAPHER

-If you’ve decided you want a photographer who isn’t from the resort’s preferred vendor list, here’s how to find one who fits your style and budget:
+If you want a photographer who is not from the resort’s preferred vendor list, here are a few ways to find one who fits your style and budget:

-Use Instagram strategically: Search your resort’s location and browse tagged photos.
-Many independent photographers post from the venues they shoot at regularly.
+- Use Instagram strategically: Search your resort’s location, wedding venue, and destination hashtags.
+Browse tagged photos from real weddings at or near your resort.
+Many independent photographers tag the destinations and venues where they work regularly.

-Do a destination engagement shoot: If you’re visiting the resort before your wedding, schedule a shoot with your photographer.
-It’s a great way to build a relationship and test their style.
+- Consider an engagement or resort preview shoot: If you are visiting the resort before your wedding, scheduling a shoot with your photographer can be a great way to build trust and get comfortable in front of the camera.

 DON'T LET THE SUNSET SNEAK UP ON YOU